 - Describing the initial problem

 - Separating the global problem from the secondary problems

 - Suggesting judicious and efficient actions

-In other words, we can say that the 5 whys method allows you to get to the root of the problem and find solutions.
+In other words, we can say that the 5 whys method is one of the most effective problem solving methods that allows you to get to the root of the problem and find solutions.
 This will ensure quality improvement of work.

 3 steps to be followed to go back to the source of the problem: